mikyrenato/3rd_Project_Quiz_Game/README.md

 <br/>

 ### Deploying to Heroku
 - After registering on the Heroku site, you can see the dashboard.
 You can select 'New' and then click 'Create new app'.
-You need to pick a unique name for your app, it will let you know if it is  to available to use.
+You need to pick a unique name for your app.
 - Select your region and create your app.
 - Go to the settings tab and scroll until you find the config vars section and pick 'Reveal config vars', in this case I added 'PORT' into the key field and added '8000' into the value field and click 'add'.
 - If you have credentials, for your project, you must create another config vars called 'CREDS' and you would paste the JSON into the value field.
-- You have to to the builldpacks section and click 'add buildpack'.
+- You have to go the builldpacks section and click 'add buildpack'.
 - In this case I added 'Python' and 'saved changes, and did the same with 'Node'.
 - Next you go to the Deploy tab and you select 'github' and confirm connection to your GitHub Account.
 - You search for your project repository and click to 'connect'.